Steel Challenge Speed Shooting

 (Known in NZ as “Speed Shooting” until recent times)

-Steel Challenge started in the U.S. in 1981 and over the next few years migrated to NZ the first NZ Nationals are recorded as being held in 1987.
+Steel Challenge started in the USA in 1981 and over the next few years migrated to NZ the first NZ Nationals are recorded as being held in 1987.

-The US Steel Challenge..where it all started:
+The USA Steel Challenge … Where it all started:

 The Steel Challenge World Speed Shooting Championships are one of the crown jewels of the shooting circuit and the premier professional pistol competition in America.

-Speed Shooting in New Zealand:
+Steel Challenge in New Zealand:

-This was a good move, as now NZ shooters can compare themselves with times that are being shot in the US and from around the world.
+This was a good move, as now NZ shooters can compare themselves with times that are being shot in the USA and from around the world.

 Courses of Fire: